-A partner, spouse, parent, friend, aunt, uncle or any other person you know can act as a guarantor as long as there is no financial link between them and the applicant.
-We would recommend only using someone where there is a mutual trust, however.
+- A partner, spouse, parent, friend, aunt, uncle or any other person you know can act as a guarantor as long as there is no financial link between them and the applicant

-Using a guarantor can be of particular importance for those with bad credit.
-It can allow them to enter a car finance deal when the previously may not have been able to do so, and it can also help them rebuild their credit rating.
+Using a guarantor can be of particular importance for those with a bad credit history or no credit history.
+It can allow them to enter a car finance deal when they previously may not have been able to do so, and it can also help them rebuild their credit rating.
 While the rates may be higher than hire purchase car finance, customers will have a better chance of being accepted onto a guarantor deal.

-If someone with bad credit has a guarantor loan and consistently makes their loan repayments on time it can assist with improving a bad credit score.
+If someone with a bad credit history has a guarantor loan and consistently makes their loan repayments on time it can assist with improving a bad credit score.
 This means that the next time you’re applying for car finance you may be in a position to apply for a more traditional method of car finance.
-For more information on bad credit car finance check out our guide.